1990s public telephone

 Bad use of technology is a symptom, not the problem.
 Technology is not a solution by itself, but when used thoughtfully, it can unlock new ways of learning and creating.
 We must move beyond old practices and truly harness technology as a tool for transformation, rather than obsessing over the latest tools while neglecting their potential to drive change.
 Swapping blackboards for smartboards or books for tablets while clinging to old teaching methods is like building a nuclear plant to power a horse cart: wasteful and ineffective.
 Yet, nothing has changed, and we still focus tremendous resources on these tools and squander our opportunities to exploit their potential to transform what we learn and how we do it.
 By recreating practices of the past with technologies, schools focus more on managing hardware and software rather than developing students’ mindware and the purposive use of these tools.

-Education systems are designed for efficiency and control, not for the realities of a fast-changing, uncertain world.
-Schools and universities continue to operate on an industrial-era model, where knowledge is delivered from the top down, and success is measured by compliance rather than creativity.
-When new technologies enter these rigid structures, they are often used to reinforce, rather than disrupt, outdated methods.
+The fundamental issue is that current education systems are often designed for efficiency and control, remnants of an industrial-era model ill-suited for the realities of a fast-changing, uncertain world.
+In this top-down paradigm, knowledge delivery is prioritized, and success is predominantly measured by compliance rather than creativity or genuine understanding.
+When innovative technologies are introduced into these rigid structures, they are frequently co-opted to reinforce, rather than disrupt, these outdated methods.

 Teachers, too, are often left without the support, training, or autonomy to truly innovate.
 They are told to integrate technology but are rarely given the freedom to rethink their roles as facilitators of learning rather than content deliverers.
 Meanwhile, students, unable to escape this world of rapid change and radical transformation, find themselves constrained by structures that demand passive absorption rather than participation and active knowledge creation.

-If technology is failing in education, the solution is not to throw more tools at the problem.
-We need to redesign the learning experience from the ground up.
-That means moving beyond the idea that education is about knowledge transfer.
-This requires a refocus toward creating environments where students learn how to navigate complexity, solve new problems, and shape their own futures.
-Technology should amplify human potential, not replace it.
+Therefore, if technology appears to be failing in education, the solution is not to simply inject more tools into the existing framework.
+A profound redesign of the learning experience from the ground up is imperative.
+This necessitates a shift beyond the archaic notion that education is solely about knowledge transfer.
+Instead, it requires a refocused commitment to creating environments where students learn how to navigate complexity, solve novel problems, and actively shape their own futures.
+Technology, in this paradigm, should unequivocally amplify human potential, not replace it.

-This requires rethinking the very architecture of learning.
-Schools and institutions must evolve from systems of control to platforms for exploration.
-Learners should have agency in how, when, and where they learn.
-Teachers should be empowered to act as designers of knowledge experiences, not just deliverers of content.
-Instead of automating education, we should be leveraging technology to support more adaptive, personalized, and meaningful learning journeys.
+This transformation demands a rethinking of the very architecture of learning.
+Schools and institutions must evolve from systems of rigid control to dynamic platforms for exploration and co-creation.
+Learners should be granted genuine agency in how, when, and where they learn.
+Teachers, in turn, must be empowered to act as visionary designers of knowledge experiences, moving beyond their traditional role as mere content purveyors.
+Rather than attempting to automate education, we should be leveraging technology to support more adaptive, personalized, and profoundly meaningful learning journeys.

 Read and sign Manifesto 25 at https://manifesto25.org